gobbyo/IoT/docs/tutorial-symmetrickeydevice.md

 Before starting this section be sure to open Visual Studio (VS) Code, select the `Terminal > New Terminal...` menu and [Authenticate your Azure Subscription](howto-connecttoazure.md) using the PowerShell (PS) session.

-1. Create a device in the [Azure Portal for IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub).
-Note this tutorial shows you where to obtain the device connection string.
 1. Create a device using PowerShell.

     ```powershell